inejc/scotland-yard/README.md

-# Scotland Yard board game using Monte Carlo Tree Search methods
+# Scotland Yard board game implementation using Monte Carlo Tree Search methods
-This is a Java implementation of the hide-and-seek board game with imperfect information Scotland Yard.
+This is a Java implementation of the hide-and-seek board game with imperfect information - Scotland Yard.
 The [mcts](https://github.com/nejc92/mcts) component (dependency) is self-contained, domain-independent and can thus be easily reused in other state-action domains.
 The project was developed for the purpose of my Bachelor’s thesis.

 ## Dependencies
 [Mcts](https://github.com/nejc92/mcts)